 Access Statistical information and data that is publicly available.

 There are also options to seek high level statistical data outside of FOI.
-Email email@example.com for more information and guidance on these processes.
+Email the statistics team for more information and guidance on these processes.
 Before sending an email you should check if the information is available through statistical information and data.

 Data requests are assessed on an individual basis and a fee may apply.

 There may be requirements to seek clearance from other sources including other government departments to meet your request for data.

 Freedom of information requests

 We have processes in place to provide you with your personal information without the need for a Freedom of Information request, where this is appropriate to do so.
 If you complete the Freedom of Information - access or change documents form, you may be contacted to ask if you would like documents released through these processes instead of the FOI Act, where it is appropriate to do so.

 You can ask someone else to make a request for you.
 If you nominate another person to act on your behalf, you must complete the authority included in the form.

 Submit your request

 You can submit your request by post, email or at one of our offices.
 Your request must: